-S&P 500 adds to record as health care stocks climb
+S&P 500 drifts around record as health care stocks climb

 Treasury yields dipped ahead of the decision, while global stock markets were mixed.
 The price of crude oil dropped a second straight day, and gold dipped lower.

-KEEPING SCORE: The S&P 500 was up 0.2% as of 10:50 a.m.
-Eastern time after recovering from a drop of 0.2% earlier in the morning.
+KEEPING SCORE: The S&P 500 was up 0.1% as of 12:19 p.m.
+Eastern time.
 It set a record on Tuesday, surpassing its prior peak set in late July.

 NOT BAD, BUT NOT GREAT: Nearly half of all the companies in the S&P 500 have told investors how much they earned from July through September, and the index is on pace to report a profit drop of 3.5% from the prior year, according to FactSet.